devgreeny/wheredhego_v1/docs/README.md

-# Wheredhego.com
+# WheredHeGo v1.0

-A retro-style sports trivia platform featuring the Starting5 basketball guessing game.
+A comprehensive sports gaming platform featuring NBA basketball quizzes, NFL football games, and college football creator polls.

+## 📁 Project Organization

+This project has been reorganized into a clean folder structure.
+See `PROJECT_STRUCTURE.md` in the root directory for detailed information about the new organization.

-## 🏀 Features
+## 🎮 Features

-- **Starting5**: Basketball trivia game where you guess college players from silhouettes
+- **Starting5**: NBA basketball quiz game with player silhouettes and stats
+- **Gridiron11**: NFL football quiz game with player data
+- **Creator Poll**: College football weekly ranking polls with team logos
 - **Guest Mode**: Play without creating an account - scores tracked per session
+- **Automated Updates**: Daily quiz updates via scheduled scripts
 - **Clean Interface**: Retro arcade-style design
 - **Score Competition**: Compare your performance with other players